openhab-scripters/lucid/README.md

 log4j2.logger.lucid.name = lucid
 ```

-* Put the demo.py file in your `automation/jsr223` directory and watch the openHAB log file carefully.
+* Put the [helloWorld.py](https://raw.githubusercontent.com/OH-Jython-Scripters/lucid/master/Script%20Examples/helloWorld.py) file from the examples in your `automation/jsr223` directory and watch the openHAB log file carefully.
+It should output "Hello world from lucid!" once every minute.
+Delete the file when you are done.

 ## Configuration file
-* Optional.
-For some functionality, like the ability to send autoremote messages for example, there is some configuration to do.
+* For some functionality, like the ability to send autoremote messages for example, there is some configuration to do.
 In LIB-DIR/lucid, rename the file example_config.py to config.py and edit the file to suit your needs.
 It should be quite self explanatory what it's all about.
 The configuration file can be used to store config entries for all your jython scripts.
 You can use it like this:
 ```
 import lucid.config as config
 if (config.somerandomdata['anumber'] == 0):